Arcane-Net/Jutsu/README.md

 ### [Chiblocking](https://github.com/ProjectKorra/ProjectKorra/wiki/Chiblocking)

 - Specializes in bare handed combat.
-- Can block a user's chi, temporarily disabling their bending.
+- Can block a user's chi, temporarily disabling their jutsu.
 - Takes less fall damage, jump higher, and run faster.
 - Strikes deal more damage than normal.
 - Not very good when it comes to defense.